flvtlxne/pyjmih/README.md

 # About
-use this shit to SHAKALIZE your pictures
+use this shit to shrink your pictures
-NOW WITH GUI!!!

 # Dependencies: